Terror in the Family

-Terror in the Family is a 1996 American television film directed by Gregory Goodell and starring Joanna Kerns, Dan Lauria, Andrew Kavovit, Adam Hendershott, Nan Martin, Beau Billingslea, Ryan Christopher Mouritsen, Kathleen Wilhoite, and Hilary Swank.
-The film is about parents' struggle with the raising of their teenage daughter whose rebellious temperament erupts into violence.
+Terror in the Family is a 1996 American television film directed by Gregory Goodell and starring Joanna Kerns, Dan Lauria, Andrew Kavovit, Adam Hendershott, Nan Martin, Beau Billingslea, Kathleen Wilhoite, and Hilary Swank.
+The film is about the parents' struggle of raising their teenage daughter whose rebellious temperament erupts into violence.
 Filming took place in Utah.

 Plot

 Deena Marten is a 15-year-old high school student living in Washington state, who has become a rebel since dating Garret Lexau, a senior who was suspended from school for hitting a teacher.
 Deena no longer keeps any of her promises, skips school and leaves the family home whenever she pleases.
 Her attitude and the breakdown of their formerly close relationship distresses her mother, Cynthia.
-The family appears perfect on the surface, but both children know their father, Todd, didn't want to have them.
+The family appears perfect on the surface, but both children know their father, Todd, did not want to have them.
 He is distant, preferring his sideline of manufacturing wooden bowls to spending time with Cynthia, who drinks too much and has turned to Deena for companionship.
 Deena's brother Adam forges school notes for her in addition to persuading Cynthia not to spy on her daughter's activities.
 He also acts as a surrogate for his father, watching movies with Cynthia until she falls asleep on the sofa.

 Cynthia's relationship with her alcoholic mother is also dysfunctional.
-Her mother is resentful that her other daughter, Judith, doesn't speak to her.
-She criticizes Cynthia's parenting, advising her to be stricter with Deena and smack her if she refuses to obey.
+Her mother is resentful that her other daughter, Judith, does not speak to her.
+She criticizes Cynthia's parenting, advising her to be stricter with Deena and slap her if she refuses to obey.
 Rather than confront Deena over cleaning her room, Cynthia does it herself, which enrages Deena; she reacts violently, pushing her mother before fleeing the house.
 Adam begins drinking alcohol in order to cope with the stress within the family.
 Deena makes up with a drunken Cynthia, who insists they watch a film together, but their improved relationship tanks the next day when a letter from school notifies Cynthia that Deena has been skipping school.
 The confrontation turns violent, with Deena slapping Cynthia hard enough to bloody her lip.
 Todd ineffectually tries to parent Deena, guilting her into apologizing to Cynthia, who hides the real reason for the argument from him.
-Although she admitted to Garret that she liked hitting her mother, Deena apologizes and while she admits she skipped school, she lies and claims that she wasn't with Garret.
+Although she admitted to Garret that she liked hitting her mother, Deena apologizes and while she admits she skipped school, she lies and claims that she was not with Garret.
 She then asks Cynthia to continue to hide her truancy from her father and cover for her absence at school.